passionate-software-engineer/personal-finance-manager/README.md

 # Personal Finance Manager

 System allowing users to manage their personal finances.
 Define accounts, categories and you are ready to track your transactions.

+System was created for education purposes.
+Founder & maintainer of the project is [Piotr Kołacz](https://github.com/pio-kol), special thanks to [Sebastian Pacuk](https://github.com/sebapacuk) for his strong engagement.
+Other contributors can be found [here](https://github.com/programming-in-practice/personal-finance-manager/graphs/contributors).

 ## Demo instance
 [Personal Finance Manager demo instance](http://personal-finance-manager.s3-website.us-east-2.amazonaws.com/accounts)